 The achievement of this impact is most heavily predicated on the non-emergence of a similar solution in the project duration.
 This may occur if there is work taking place in the field which is not public, e.g. within a commercial organization.
-Market and product reports will attempt to anticipate new developments in the area of IP-based video provsion and related sectors of relevance to the ConnectME work, and ensure ConnectME's uniqueness in what will be a rapidly growing market.
-As partners come from the broadcasting, content provision, network operation, server side software and client side software sectors, we are in a good position to keep in touch with developments in each of these areas.
-Also, each of the partners has a strategic interest in knowing the state_of-the-art in their respective business area.
+Market and product reports will attempt to anticipate new developments in the area of interactive TV and video, and related sectors of relevance to the ConnectME work, and ensure ConnectME's uniqueness in what will be a rapidly growing market.
+As partners come from the broadcasting, content provision, network operation, and software sectors, we are in a good position to keep in touch with developments in each of these areas.
+Also, each of the partners has a strategic interest in knowing the state-of-the-art in their respective business area.
 Given the preconditions for the ConnectME framework, including the multimedia semantic modeling and meeting research challenges such as concept extraction at instance level or generating dynamically multimedia presentations, it is unlikely that a commercial solution will emerge in the short term sufficiently close to the ConnectME objective (see also the state-of-the-art section for an indication of what can be expected in the next 1-3 years)